 Child restraints and booster seats vary considerably in size, and some may fit in certain seating positions better than others.
+Do not install a child restraint in the rear center seating position if it cannot be installed securely.

 Depending on where you place the child restraint and the size of the child restraint, you may not be able to access adjacent safety belt assemblies or LATCH anchors for additional passengers or child restraints.
 Adjacent seating positions should not be used if the child restraint prevents access to or interferes with the routing of the safety belt.